nosremetnarg/readMeGenerator/Develop/README.md

-###node apppppppphotdog
+# GRANTS DOPE APP
-#This app was developed by:
+## DEVELOPED BY:
 nosremetnarg

-describe this app
+## DESCRIPTION:

-## Languages used in the app:
+this app is for building readme files
-CSS,ES6,jQuery
+## LANGUAGES USED:
-## How to install this app:
+JavaScript ,HTML ,CSS ,ES6 ,jQuery ,Bootstrap ,Node
-install node and npm
+## HOW TO INSTALL THIS APP:
-creating readme files
+node and npm inquirer
-# Other Contributing Developers:
+## CONTRIBUTING DEVELOPERS:
-no
+none
-# Licence(s)
+## LICENSE(S)
 none